-The Pacifica (except Hybrid Touring)’s optional ParkSense Park Assist can parallel park or back into a parking spot by itself, steering and operating the bakes.
+The Pacifica (except Hybrid Touring)’s optional ParkSense Park Assist can parallel park or back into a parking spot by itself, with the driver only controlling speed with the brake pedal.
 The Odyssey doesn’t offer an automated parking system.

 According to The Car Book by Jack Gillis, the Pacifica is less expensive to operate than the Odyssey because it costs $36 less to do the manufacturer’s suggested maintenance for 50,000 miles.
 Typical repairs cost less on the Pacifica than the Odyssey, including $133 less for a water pump, $102 less for a starter, $8 less for fuel injection, $2 less for a fuel pump and $105 less for a power steering pump.